 Staying safe with automated gates is vital, as the potential dangers of them are huge.
 As soon as you add automation to a gate you are effectively creating a machine, and as such, a vast array of regulations and standards come into play, such as the Supply of Machinery Regulations 2008, the Health and Safety At Work Act 1974 and The Workplace (Health, Safety and Welfare) Regulations 1992.
-Standards must be met or else companies involved in the manufacturing and installing of automated gates can face substantial monetary fines and even prison sentences where serious breaches occur.
+Standards must be met or else companies involved in the manufacturing and installing of these can face substantial monetary fines and even prison sentences where serious breaches occur.

-Technical specifications of any automated gates, either manufactured or installed, must be kept for a minimum of ten years.
+Technical specifications of automated gates, either manufactured or installed, must be kept for a minimum of ten years.
 Included in the file should be a list of the risks presented by the gate, and descriptions of the solutions adopted.
 Manuals for the installation and maintenance of the gate and its components, operating instructions, and general warnings for safety should be compiled and a copy is given to the user along with a Logbook to allow ongoing maintenance to be recorded.
-Doing this encourages staying safe with automated gates, from instruction all the way through to the end-user.
+Doing this encourages staying safe from instruction all the way through to the end-user.

 What automated gates are considered ‘high risk’?

 An automated gate is considered high risk when it is installed in an area where:

 - there are children, pets, or elderly or disabled persons